jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/new-isis-release-schedule.md

 ```

-## Release Candidates
+## Release Candidates (Major Release)

-For the yearly LTS release, there is first a *Release Candidate* to test new features before they are included.
+For the yearly Major Release (i.e, from ***8***.x.x → ***9***.0.0),
+there is first a *Release Candidate* to test new features before they are included.
-While the RC is out, we solicit feedback and testing from the community, and identify and fix issues before making an ISIS LTS release.
+While the RC is out, we solicit feedback and testing from the community,
+and identify and fix issues before making an Major ISIS release.

+This major release will flow to LTS and Prod channels.

 ### RC Feature Freeze